History of BTL

 Bridges To Life (BTL) is a faith-based restorative justice program for incarcerated men and women that provides a platform for life-changing transformation.
-Starting in one prison in Richmond, Texas, with 41 inmate graduates in 1999, over 47,000 men and women have graduated from the BTL program in 163 prisons and alternative facilities.
+Starting in one prison in Richmond, Texas, with 41 inmate graduates in 1999, over 80,000 men and women have now graduated from the BTL program.

 Founded by native Houstonian John Sage in 1998, BTL was born out of an unspeakable tragedy: the murder of John's sister Marilyn in 1993.
 In the wake of this devastating event, John realized the terrible toll it had taken, not only on his family’s lives, but also on those of his sister’s friends, co-workers, and community.